 After closing the crate’s door, wait for a few minutes and leave the room without fuss.
 At the beginning of this exercise, you can go in and out of the room several times.
 Always act normally when entering or exiting the room.

 With time, you can leave your puppy alone for half an hour or more.
 Remember to praise and reward her when you come back and to use the release command before opening the door.

 Step 7: Leave the House

 Once your puppy has learned to stay in her crate alone, you can start leaving the house.
 It the beginning, stay out for just a few minutes.
 You can increase the period of time you’re outside over the course of several training sessions.

 Don’t lock up your puppy right before going out.
 Give her some time to get settled in the crate (between 2 and 10 minutes) before leaving her alone.

-Continue to use the crate when you’re at home in order to avoid the association between the kennel and your absence.
+Continue to use the crate when you’re at home to avoid the association between the crate and your absence.

 Step 8: Crate Your Dog at Night